showtime-devkriti/movie-ticket-booking-site-frontend/README.md

 * Interactive seat selection with class-based pricing.
 * Integration with backend API for booking and payment.
 * Responsive design optimized for desktop and mobile devices.
+* Admin panel for adding shows and screens.

+---

+## Technologies

+* React.js

 ---